What is the best publication strategy in science?

 In my experience, the supervisors always win because they provide the grant money and the infrastructure and can limit access.

-Some supervisors simply do not want to increase the impact factor of their publications because they lack ambition or are convinced that they do not have the capacity to get higher or publish in a niche with traditionally low impact factors.
+Some supervisors simply do not want to increase the impact factor of their publications because they lack ambition or are convinced that they cannot get higher or publish in a niche with traditionally low impact factors.

 My supervisor forces me to publish big papers